James Peck (pacifist): Civil Rights Movement: 1940s-1950s

-After the war he became a "radical journalist", and joined the Congress of Racial Equality (CORE) in 1946, where he worked as the publicity officer, and later as the editor for the "CORE-lator."
-Peck worked for CORE, one of the main civil rights organizations in the north during the 1960s, from 1947 to 1965, before he was removed when the organization ousted white leaders.
-Throughout the 1950s CORE was a tiny organization with only a handful of members, providing Peck the opportunity to take a leading role in the organization as the head editor, until CORE grew dramatically in the 1960s.
+After the war he became a "radical journalist".
+Peck joined the Congress of Racial Equality (CORE) in 1946, where he worked as the publicity officer, and later as the editor for the "CORE-lator".
+CORE was a tiny organization with only a handful of members throughout the 1950s, providing Peck the opportunity to take a leading role in the organization as the head editor, until CORE grew dramatically in the 1960s.
+Peck was removed fom this position in 1965 when the organization ousted white leaders.

 Peck was arrested with Bayard Rustin in Durham, North Carolina, during the Journey of Reconciliation in April 1947, which was an interstate integrated bus journey through the South, and acted as a precursor to the later Freedom Rides of 1961.
 In Chapel Hill, North Carolina, during the Journey, Peck was attacked by an angry white mob, with one mob member punching him in the side of the head, but Peck remained nonviolent and safely walked away.
-Peck was arrested a second time during the Journey for sitting in an integrated fashion on the bus in Asheville, North Carolina.
+Peck was arrested a second time during the Journey for sitting in an integrated group on the bus in Asheville, North Carolina.

 In the summer of 1947, Peck was beaten and arrested two times during a CORE campaign that aimed to integrate Palisades Park in New Jersey, which directly led to the passage of the New Jersey 1949 Freeman Bill.
 He was first arrested with six other people on August 3, 1947, for picketing in front of the pool ticket booth.
-Then on August 31, 1947, Peck was one of 28 people were arrested outside Palisades Park, and he claimed a police officer knocked him unconscious.
+On August 31, 1947, Peck was one of 28 people were arrested outside the park, and he claimed a police officer knocked him unconscious.

-Throughout the 1950s Peck endorsed Martin Luther King Jr.'s Montgomery Campaign, while debating Roy Wilkins of the NAACP about how direct action was just as critically needed as legal procedures in winning civil rights.
-During the southern sit-in movement in 1960, Peck and other CORE members performed weekly pickets outside Woolworth stores for 15 months straight in NYC.
+Peck endorsed Martin Luther King Jr.'s Montgomery Campaign, while debating Roy Wilkins of the NAACP about how direct action was just as critically needed as legal procedures in winning civil rights.
+During the southern sit-in movement in 1960, Peck and other CORE members performed weekly pickets outside Woolworth stores for 15 months straight in New York City.

 Peck was also the leading civil rights activist in the "Proxies Campaign," a method where Peck protested segregated businesses stockholder meetings.
 From 1948 to 1955, Peck attended the stockholder meetings for Greyhound Company, usually holding one share of stock in the company or representing others who held stock.
 He was joined by Bayard Rustin a few times, and CORE members protested outside the building during the meetings.
-From the floor Peck argued that the company should enforce integration in the south.
-Similarly, he attended Grant's 1954 stockholder meeting, where he successfully convinced business owners to desegregate their chains in Baltimore, Maryland.
-In 1960, Peck used this same formula to protest the stockholder meetings for Woolworth's, Grant's and Kress, as well as protesting McCrory's meeting in April 1961.
+From the floor, Peck argued that the company should enforce integration in the south.

+Similarly, he attended W.T.
+Grant's 1954 stockholder meeting, where he successfully convinced business owners to desegregate their chains in Baltimore, Maryland.
+In 1960, Peck used this same formula at stockholder meetings for Woolworth, Grants and S. H. Kress & Co., as well as protesting at McCrory Stores's meeting in April 1961.
 The Proxies Campaign was later popularized by Saul Alinsky, although he didn't perform such actions until the late-1960s.